miguelqncosta/TotK-Speedometer/README.md

 Tested on macOS 13.5 with python 3.9

-Works on every platform (macOS, Linux and Windows) as long as the dependencies are properlly installed.
+Works on every platform (macOS, Linux and Windows) as long as the dependencies are properly installed.